AndrewTweddle/CodingChallenge/readme.md

 I had originally planned to refactor it into separate files and classes before submitting it.
 However I decided not to do this after the Sortable challenge was discontinued.

 Additionally, the large script has the side-effect that the investigation and thought process behind my solution is more visible.
+It's effectively a log of my thought process!

 ## Write a Scala version

-While Python and Pandas were both enjoyable to program in, I missed the benefits of type safety.
+While Python and Pandas were both very enjoyable to program in, I missed the benefits of type safety.

-[Although a nice side-effect of this was that I used TDD more extensively than usual, as this helped to compensate for the extra guarantees provided by a compiler.]
+[Although a nice side-effect of this was that I used TDD more than usual, as this helped to compensate for the extra guarantees provided by a statically typed language.]

 Scala provides many of the benefits of a dynamic language, such as a succinct syntax and the interactivity of a REPL (if desired).
 So I'm curious to see how a Scala port of the code would compare to the Python solution.

+## Write a Spark version

+As of Spark 1.3, there is [support for data frames](https://databricks.com/blog/2015/02/17/introducing-dataframes-in-spark-for-large-scale-data-science.html).

+Since the existing Pandas solution uses data frames, this might make it easier to port (disclaimer: I haven't looked into Spark's data frames API to verify this).

+Sure, it's overkill to use Spark for a problem of this size.
+But it would still be a useful learning exercise.